A PDF of this information for printing is available:

 - Frequently passing wind (flatulence)

-If you get any side effects, talk to your doctor.
+If you experience any side effects, talk to your doctor.
 This includes any possible side effects not listed here.

 Ruxolitinib and infections